catdevman/oasis/README.md

 I am trying to figure out if I have a business model around plugins and support so I want to leave it open to my own personal commerical use for now.
 If a school wants to run it on their own that is their choice but I give no guarantee.

+# TODO
+- [ ] When plugins boot up keep track of all route registered so far and make sure that it gracefully handles duplicated routes
+    - [ ] perhaps plugins should have a load order that is respected???